Which qualification do I need to teach abroad?

-QTS is the accepted standard to work as a teacher in England and Wales – fortunately though the qualification can still take you overseas:
+QTS is the accepted standard to work as a teacher in England– fortunately though the qualification can still take you overseas:

 - British Schools Overseas (BSO) accredited schools and many other international schools recognise and accept QTS and with over 200 schools covering almost every corner of the globe, your qualification could take you as far afield as Turkey, Thailand or even Madagascar without having to gain any additional qualifications!

 - If there’s no BSO school in the location you’re hoping to move to or the school doesn't recognise QTS, gaining an additional qualification, like an International Postgraduate Certificate in Education (iPGCE), could be useful.
 Our iPGCE is a recognised level 7 postgraduate academic qualification that could give you the opportunity to teach in a wider range of international schools

 Scenario two: you’re currently working in an international school, teaching the English National curriculum, but you don’t hold a formal teaching qualification

 Like many others you may already be working in an international school, teaching the English National curriculum, without a formal teaching qualification.
 If this is the case, you could gain QTS without leaving your current school and ultimately increase your salary, teaching responsibilities and career opportunities if you decide to move back to England.
 You can achieve this through: